tallygo/TallyGoKit/README.md

 * **Voice Guidance** - Choose from a variety of voices that sound like real humans, providing timely spoken prompts to guide users to the destination without the need to look at the screen.

-* **Route Overview and Turn List** - See a visual overview of the route and list of individual turns based on real-time traffic and accident data.

 * **Dynamic Re-Routing** - Route dynamically updates based on driving speed when the user misses a turn or goes off route.

 * **Real-time Sensors and Traffic Prediction** - Routes take advantage of a patented near-future traffic prediction algorithm that processes millions of minute-level traffic readings each day from loop sensors installed throughout the road network.